 Best Angling Techniques for Catching Pink Salmon

-One of the most sought after methods to catch Pink Salmon, lure fishing is easy and fun enough to keep the young or beginner anglers keen on the sport.
-Like a lot of the other methods, this technique.
+One of the most frequently used methods of catching Pink Salmon, lure fishing is easy and fun enough to keep the young or beginner anglers keen on the sport.

 Line – Monofilament (10-17lb test) and braided (20-40lb test) line are the two main choices when it comes to lure fishing.
-There is not necessarily a right or wrong when it comes to line as some lures may fish better with or without braided or monofilament line.
+There is not necessarily a right or wrong when it comes to line selection as some lures may fish better with braided or monofilament line.
 For light lures or long casts, we suggest using a braided line due to its thin diameter, which allows for easy casting.
-For long distance casts, braided line will also allow you to detect bites quicker, and give you a better hookset as it does not stretch like monofilament.
+For long distance casts, braided line will also allow you to detect bites more quickly and give you a better hookset as it does not stretch like monofilament.

 - Maxima Ultragreen monofilament